darcy5d/Fintech_Module_18_Homework_Blockchain/README.md

 # PyChain Ledger

-The PyChain Ledger is an implementation of a basic blockchain ledger, developed using Python and visualized using Streamlit.
+The PyChain Ledger is an implementation of a basic blockchain ledger, developed using Python and visualised using Streamlit.
 The goal of the project was to further understand the architecture of blockchains by building a rudimentary version and enabling basic transactions.

 A full video of the streamlit interface is [available on Vimeo ](https://vimeo.com/879074527)